ex-ds-dev/RA-Cheevos-Bridge/README.md

 To solve this once and for all, I've created a "set and forget" helper app called RA Cheevos Bridge.

+The Problem
-The ProblemFor security, after you log into RetroAchievements, RetroArch saves a temporary session token and deletes your password from the config file.
+For security, after you log into RetroAchievements, RetroArch saves a temporary session token and deletes your password from the config file.
 When that token expires days later, RetroArch has no password to get a new one, and the login fails.

+The Solution
-The SolutionRA Cheevos Bridge is a lightweight, invisible app that acts as a middleman.
+RA Cheevos Bridge is a lightweight, invisible app that acts as a middleman.
 You point your frontend to “RA_Bridge.exe” instead of retroarch.exe and you’re done.
 Every time you launch a game this app forces RetroArch to perform a fresh login every single time, generating a new token and completely preventing the error from ever appearing.

 Key Features
 Set and Forget: Two minutes setup.